ryoyama0508/Nand2Tetris/README.md

 Codes right here are software tools, the answers, or tests scripts of `Implementation section` in the book.
-You can use my code as hints or for just checking different ways of answer than yours.
+You can use my code as hints or for just checking different ways of answers than yours.

 Appreciate if you give me bug reports or some advices on my codes.